PQCMayo/MAYO-C/README.md

 If `MAYO_BUILD_TYPE` is `opt`, `avx2` or `neon`:
 - `test/mayo_bench_<param> <runs>`,
-- On Apple M1 chips, this must be run with root permission.
+- On Apple M1/M2/M3 chips, this must be run with root (`sudo`) permission.

 If `MAYO_BUILD_TYPE` is `ref`:
 - `test/mayo_bench <param> <runs>`,